 2. Special Circumstances Affecting the Normal Process of Election and Succession a.
 Premature End of Term and Replacement b.
-Removal of the President or Vice President removed from the office of President or Vice President shall continue to serve as a regular voting member of the Faculty Senate for the duration of his or her term.
+Removal of the President or Vice President

 If the President or Vice President vacates his or her office before the end of the term, the voting members of the Faculty Senate shall elect, from among their ranks, a new President or Vice President to serve the remainder of the term.